 In addition to the GIC Health Fairs, which are held at various locations throughout the Commonwealth, UMass Lowell will offer a Benefits Fair at each campus during mid-April.
 Below are a list of the dates and locations.

-Human Resources/Benefits staff will be available at the Benefits Fair to answer your questions and to provide important information to help you in making benefit enrollment decisions.
-If you are looking to meet directly with one of the representatives from the insurance carrier or the State Board, you will also need to plan to attend an off-site GIC Health Fair.
+Human Resources/Benefits staff will be available at the UMass Lowell Benefits Fairs to answer your questions and to provide important information to help you in making benefit enrollment decisions.
+We will be joined by our colleagues from the Campus Recreation Center and Parking & Transportation departments along with the investment companies to which employees can direct savings in the voluntary retirement plans, Metro Credit Union, MetLife Auto & Homeowners, Jeanne D'Arc Credit Union, E4 (formerly the Wellness Corporation) and Hartford, our life insurance company.
+Please note: If you are looking to meet directly with one of the representatives from the insurance carrier or the State Board of Retirement, you will also need to plan to attend an off-site GIC Health Fair.

 - Apply for the buy-out option